-- CHN 101 Basic Chinese Language 3 credit hours.
-The objective of this Chinese course is to help beginners grasp the pronunciation of Chinese, skillfully use Pinyin, understand the basic grammar and structure of Chinese, and know a substantial number of frequently used characters and essential grammar points.
-Prerequisites: None. - CHN 102 Chinese Writing 3 credit hours.
-This course will develop students' written Chinese skills through use of the textbook, course readings, workbook, and class meetings.
-The course uses the HSK test to help the students improve their Chinese.
+CHN 101 Elementary Chinese I - 3 credit hours.
+The course aims to develop fundamental listening, speaking, reading, and writing abilities in Mandarin Chinese.
+Mastery of Pinyin pronunciation is an essential part.
+Prerequisites: None.

+- CHN 102 Elementary Chinese II 3 credit hours.
+This course will help students continue to develop fundamental skills in listening, speaking, reading, and writing of Mandarin Chinese based on 101 class training.
+Students are expected to build the commonly used vocabulary and develop sentence patterns.
 Prerequisites: CHN 101. - CHN 401 Studies in Chinese Culture 3 credit hours.
 Study of Chinese culture especially the elements of traditional culture and their functions and the ethos of ancient Chinese society.
 Emphasis will be placed on values and the historical and cultural heritage.
 Prerequisites: ENG 203 or equivalent.